In the Valley, a festival with no festivity

 An Eid like no other

-In a city starved of festivities and entertainment with old favourites such as Broadway and Regal shuttered for years -- Eid-al-Adha is a spectacular annual show and easily Srinagar’s biggest event.
+In a city starved of festivities and entertainment -- the last cinema to open, Neelam, shut shop after a grenade attack in the late 2000s, and old favourites such as Broadway and Regal have been shuttered for a decade -- Bakr-i-Eid is a spectacular annual show and easily Srinagar’s biggest event.

 Known locally as big or Badi Eid, the celebration involves the traditional Qurbani, or sacrifice of sheep, and often runs for three days.
 Most of Srinagar’s 1.2 million residents are usually out on the roads, buying traditional jewellery, clothes for the family and children and an assortment of baked goods from bakeries that crowd every corner of the city.